What Is Career Counselling?

 What is Coaching?
 (And What it is Not)

 Imagine you are the adventurer Christopher Columbus, the Italian explorer and navigator.
 It is the year 1488, and you are sipping your wine and lounging on your sofa in your pyjamas, going through your stack of mail.
+You have a young family to support.
+You are considering your next move, on how to accumulate riches for your family and join the ranks of nobility.

+There are so many options and yet too few that really excite you.
 You are stuck on how to move ahead.
 You look through your mail and find a flyer advertising the services of a coach, mentor, counsellor, therapist, teacher and trainer.

 You take the flyer with you to a party in the evening, where you meet your friend who runs the newspaper business that publishes flyers like these.
 You ask her, what the heck is the difference between a coach, mentor, counsellor, therapist, teacher and a trainer?